krakenjs/zoid/README.md

 - You need to think carefully about how to expose all this functionality behind a simple, clear interface.

-**xcomponent solves all of these problems.**
+**zoid solves all of these problems.**

 - You pass data and callbacks down as a javascript object
-- xcomponent renders the component and passes down the data
+- zoid renders the component and passes down the data
 - The child calls your callbacks when it's ready

 It will even automatically generate React and Angular bindings, so people can drop-in your component anywhere and not